 Conditions: They can help with a wide variety of conditions, including injuries, arthritis, back pain, and post-surgical recovery.
 They also work with chronic conditions like multiple sclerosis, Parkinson’s, and cerebral palsy.

-Limitations: They help with specific limitations such as one-sided weakness, cognitive impairments, balance issues, and fine motor skill deficits.
+Limitations: They address specific limitations, such as one-sided weakness, cognitive impairments, balance issues, and fine-motor skill deficits.

-Specific activities: They help with tasks like taking medication, shopping for groceries, using public transportation, or using a computer.
+Specific activities: They help with tasks such as taking medication, grocery shopping, using public transportation, or using a computer.